 Until that transaction is complete, Twin River can’t launch NJ online gambling verticals under its master license anyway.
 That gives theScore plenty of time to get its other ducks lined up.

 A press release denotes that the agreement between the two companies spans the next decade.
-There isn’t much other information about what games the casino will offer when it launches, however.
+There isn’t much information about what games the casino will offer when it launches, however.

 TheScore online casino better bring its A-game

-In order to compete for a share of the NJ iGaming market, theScore Bet can’t offer an inferior product.
+To compete for a share of the NJ iGaming market, theScore Bet can’t offer an inferior product.
 The company is aware that standing out from the crowd will be important.

-And it’s a big crowd with 24 online casino apps and growing.
+And it’s a big crowd, with 24 online casino apps and growing.